microsoft/sample-app-aoai-chatGPT/README.md

 ## Deployment

 Our application is deployed using GitHub Actions.
+When code is pushed or merged to the main branch, it is automatically deployed to the `test` environment.
+Upon creating a release, the code is deployed to the `prod` environment.
 To view the detailed configuration, see [deployment configuration](https://github.com/leroy-seafood/lsg-ml-hr-chat/blob/main/.github/workflows/cd-pipeline.yml.)

 ### Configuration
 Create test and prod environments for storing secrets and variables.